 The Academic Dean, in consultation with the student, will ask a NTC faculty member to be the director for the program and thesis.
 Directors will guide and assist students in selecting suitable courses and in completing the thesis work.

-M.Th. candidates must take at least 15 of the 21 required course credits at NTC.
-All requirements for credit in the M.Th. program are met through 500/600 level courses and special 800 level reading research courses, arranged at the suggestion of the student's director and with the approval of the Dean.
-It is recommended that M.Th. students take the 600 level courses in their major area of concentration.
+M.Th. candidates must take at least 15 of the 21 required course credits in Methodology, area of concentration and general electives at NTC.
+All requirements for credit in the M.Th. program are met through 500/600 level courses and special 800 level reading research courses, arranged at the suggestion of the students’ Director and with the approval of the Academic Dean.
+It is recommended that M.Th. students take the 600 level courses in their major area of concentration

 The thesis should be between 75 to 100 pages in length, excluding bibliography, and must be a topic within the candidate’s major area of concentration.